FrozenBlock/Configurable-Everything/CONTRIBUTING.md

 ### Spelling

-Use American English to keep consistency across Template Mod.
+Use American English to keep consistency across Configurable Everything.

 If there is more than one acceptable spelling of the same word, first check if one word is already being used in Wilder Wild, FrozenLib, or in Mojang's Mappings, and if not, use the spelling that is most commonly used.